tokensmith/otter/README.md

 Here is an example of how to protect a login page:

 Configure a key to sign cookies with, which can be observed [here](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java#L28-L34).
+It's highly recommended that keys are not in plain text.
+They should be vaulted.

 ```java
     SymmetricKey key = new SymmetricKey(